-It’s no secret that Godaddy has really expensive prices when it comes to charging for all their products, and that includes: Domain names, Emails, Privacy domains, SSL certificates, etc…
+It’s no secret that Godaddy has been getting more complaints in the past few years regarding the quality of their services in addition to their expensive prices when it comes to charging for all their products, and that includes Domain names, Emails, Privacy domains, SSL certificates, etc…

 Compared to its competitors, they offer affordable prices.
 Luckily, Bluehost does that, and they offer some of these services for free.

-In this tutorial, we will see how to transfer a domain from Godaddy to Bluehost.
+In this tutorial, we will see how to transfer domain from Godaddy to Bluehost.

-Part 1: How to Transfer a Domain from GoDaddy to Bluehost
+How to Transfer Domain from GoDaddy to Bluehost

-Before you start on your domain transfer, you must meet the following requirements so you can be able to proceed with the transfer:
+Before you start on your domain transfer from Godaddy to Bluehost, you must meet the following requirements so you can be able to proceed with the transfer:

 - The remaining time in your domain name’s expiration date must be more than 15 days.

 - The first registration date of your domain name is more than 60 days ago.